netotz/netotz.github.io/content/posts/decomposing-of.md

 You can see that the time complexity of the equation above is $O(pn)$, where $p$ is the size of $S$, and $n$ the size of $U$.
 A straight implementation of a local search with the interchange move would have to check every possible pair of nodes inside and outside of the solution, resulting in a total of $p(m - p)$ pairs, $m$ being the size of $F$, the set of candidate facilities ($S \subset F$, $p < m$).
 The time complexity of just looping through these pairs is $O(pm)$.
-And because the objective function has to be evaluated for every pair, the complexity increases to $O(p^2mn)$.
+And because the objective function supposedly has to be evaluated for every pair, the complexity increases to $O(p^2mn)$.

 I naively ran this implementation the first time (for the ANPCP) and, believe me, **it is slow**.

-A better and faster approach is to only calculate the difference in the objective function value after applying every move, because reevaluating it over and over is an expensive operation.
+A better and faster approach is to only calculate the difference in the objective function value at the same time as a move is being applied, since reevaluating it over and over is an expensive operation.

-In the case of the PMP the objection function is a summation, so the difference between its values is easy to calculate as they are just subtractions of distances.
+In the case of the PMP the objective function is a summation, so the differences are easy to calculate as they are just subtractions of distances.
-This is what Whitaker did in [^2] and was later improved by Resende & Werneck in [^1].
+This is what Whitaker did in [^2] and was later improved by Resende & Werneck in [^1] (using "partial" moves) by reasoning about each user contributing independently to the objective function value.
 They built a local search procedure with $O(mn)$ operations.

-I read those papers in order to adapt the fast swap procedure for the ANPCP, which I did.
+I read those papers in order to adapt the fast swap procedure for the ANPCP, and I did.
 But what the heck is the ANPCP?

-> The $\alpha$-neighor $p$-center problem is a generalization of the $p$-center problem (PCP), in which the goal is to select $p$ centers such that the maximum distance of a user to its $\alpha$-th closest center is minimized.
+> The $\alpha$-neighbor $p$-center problem is a generalization of the $p$-center problem (PCP), in which the goal is to select $p$ centers such that the maximum distance of a user to its $\alpha$-th closest center is minimized.
 >
 > Setting $\alpha = 1$ corresponds to the classical PCP: it represents the *first* closest center.
 So $\alpha = 2$ represents the *second* closest center, and so on.